 Watch how our NPWS firefighters use helicopters to approach remote fires:

-Responding To Wildfires
+Responding To Bushfires

-While hazard reduction burns are carefully planned and controlled, wildfires are…well, not.
+While hazard reduction burns are carefully planned and controlled, bushfires are…well, not.
 They usually happen when it’s hot, dry and windy.
 And they can start from lightning, escaped campfires, arson, cigarette butts or powerlines.
 Our firefighters respond quickly so they can get the fire under control and extinguish it.
 In this business, timing is everything.

 Our firefighters respond with a 4WD vehicle loaded with 500 litres of water, or a helicopter with a giant bucket of water that gets dumped on the fire from above.
 In remote regions where there isn’t much water, dry firefighting techniques are used, like scraping to slow the fire or stop it from spreading.

 Do you know the difference between Hazard reduction burn and back Burning?
 Both are very different and often confused by the media.
 A back burn is something that is done to help control a wildfire, a hazard reduction burn is undertaken outside of fire season to reduce fuel loads.

 Watch what our NPWS firefighters have to do to help control bushfires: